divtor/hdl-eval-rs/README.md

 * [nextpnr](https://github.com/YosysHQ/nextpnr): `fpga` place and route tool
 * [surfer](https://gitlab.com/surfer-project/surfer): waveform viewer

 ## rust-hdl-eval

+### How to run
+To run the `rust-hdl` evaluation navigate to the `rust-hdl-eval` directory and run `cargo run`.
+This will default to a test simulation.
+Running `cargo run -- --help` will provide more information on the existing parameters to run the `rust-hdl` evaluation.

+### Modes
 The implementation includes 5 seperate modes:
 * `Basic`: simple Blinky simulation
     * Output: `vcd` file